mem-memov/ndb-server/README.md

 cd ~
 ndb-server
 ```
-This command brings some help information to your screen:
+This command brings some help information to your screen as well:

 ```
 Node Database Server is running: